OctopusDeploy/docs/docs/deploying-applications/custom-scripts/standalone-scripts.md

 :::

 When you call external scripts (sourced from a file inside a package) you can pass parameters to your script.
 This means you can write "vanilla" scripts that are unaware of Octopus, and test them in your local development environment.
-Read about [passing parameters to scripts](/docs/home/deploying-applications/custom-scripts.md).
+Read aboutÂ [passing parameters to scripts](/docs/home/deploying-applications/custom-scripts.md).

 ![](/docs/images/5046401/5865636.png)